-- i.
-The process for evaluation of the application is as follows: - Each review team will be comprised of a minimum of three individuals representing State Agencies.
+A. The process for evaluation of the application is as follows:

+- 1. Each review team will be comprised of a minimum of three individuals representing State Agencies.
 Conflict of Interest disclosures are required to be submitted by all reviewers.
 Applications will first be reviewed and scored individually.
 Then, team members will collectively review the application, their scores, and comments.
 Individual team members may choose to adjust scores to appropriately capture content that may have been missed initially.
-Scores will then be sent to the Application Review Coordinator to be compiled and averaged to produce the final application review team score. - ii.
-The numerical score may not be the sole award criterion.
-The Department reserves the right to consider any factors such as: geographical distribution, demonstrated need, and agency past performance as a State of Illinois grantee, etc. While the recommendation of the review panel will be a key factor in the funding decision the Department maintains final authority over funding decisions and considers the findings of the reviewers to be nonbinding recommendations.
-Any internal documentation used in scoring or awarding of grants shall not be considered public information.

-- iii.
-In the event of a tie, the Department may choose to elect one or more of the following options: - 1.
+Scores will then be sent to the Application Review Coordinator to be compiled and averaged to produce the final application review team score. - B. The numerical score may not be the sole award criterion.
+The Department reserves the right to consider any factors such as: geographical distribution, demonstrated need, and agency past performance as a State of Illinois grantee, etc. While the recommendation of the review panel will be a key factor in the funding decision the Department maintains final authority over funding decisions and considers the findings of the reviewers to be non-binding recommendations.
+Any internal documentation used in scoring or awarding of grants shall not be considered public information. - C. In the event of a tie, the Department may choose to elect one or more of the following options: - 1.
 Apply one or more of the additional factors for consideration described above to prioritize the applications; or - 2.
-Not fund any of the tied applications. - iv.
-The Department reserves the right to negotiate with successful applicants to adjust award amounts, targets, deliverables, etc. - v.
-In the event of multiple applicants seeking a lead agency model and applicants propose to cover overlapping counties, the Department may choose to elect the following option to achieve administrative efficiency: - 1.
-The qualifying applicant seeking to cover the largest total caseload will receive the award for those counties. - vi.
-Anticipated Announcement and State Award Dates: May 28, 2025 - vii.
-Merit Based Review Appeal Process - 1.
+Not fund any of the tied applications.
+The Department reserves the right to negotiate with successful applicants to adjust award amounts, targets, deliverables, etc. - D. Anticipated Announcement and State Award Dates: May 28.
+2025 - E. Merit Based Review Appeal Process - 1.
 Competitive grant appeals are limited to the evaluation process.
 Evaluation scores may not be protested.
 Only be evaluation process is subject to appeal and shall be reviewed by IDHS' Appeal Review Officer (ARO). - a.
 Submission of Appeal - i.
 Appeals submission IDHS contact information: - 1.
 Contact Name: Natalie Bullock - 2.
 Email address: DHS.OFWNOFO@illinois.gov - 3.
-Email Subject Line: 26-444-80-3556 Appeal-Organization Name - An appeal must be submitted in writing to appeals submission IDHS contact listed above, who will send to the IDHS Appeal Review Officer (ARO) for consideration. - iii.
+Email Subject Line: 26-444-80-3557 Appeal-Organization Name - ii.
+An appeal must be submitted in writing to appeals submission IDHS contact listed above, who will send to the IDHS Appeal Review Officer (ARO) for consideration. - iii.
 An appeal must be received within 14 calendar days after the date that the grant award notice has been published. - iv.
 The written appeal shall include at a minimum the following: - 1.
 Name and address of the appealing party - 2.
 Identification of the grant; and - 3.
 Statement of the reasons for the appeal - 4.
-Supporting documentation, if applicable - b.
-Response to appeal
+Supporting documentation, if applicable b.
+Response to appeal c.
+Resolution

 - i.
-IDHS will acknowledge receipt of an appeal within 14 calendar days from the date the appeal was received. - IDHS will respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required. - 2.
-The appealing party must supply any additional information requested by IDHS within the time period set in the request - c.
-Resolution - i.
+IDHS will acknowledge receipt of an appeal within 14 calendar days from the date the appeal was received. - 1.
+IDHS will respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required. - 2.
+The appealing party must supply any additional information requested by IDHS within the time period set in the request

+- i.
 The ARO will make a recommendation to the Agency Head or designee as expeditiously as possible after receiving all relevant, requested information. - ii.
 In determining the appropriate recommendation, the ARO shall consider the integrity of the competitive grant process and the impact of the recommendation on the State Agency. - iii.
 The Agency will resolve the appeal by means of written determination. - iv.
 The determination shall include, but not be limited to: - v.
 Review of the appeal; - vi.
 Appeal determination; and - vii.
 Rationale for the determination.

-d.
+iv.
 Risk Review